pixelwizard2/GuardianPay---Protecting-Against-Lost-Card-and-Copied-Card-Transactions/README.md

 Mounted Google Drive, loaded the XGBoost model, retrieved the list of all cities from the training dataset, performed one-hot encoding, and prepared model input data for prediction.
 Project Challenges <br> <br> <br>

-## Challenges encountered during the project were analyzed:
+## Challenges encountered during the project were analyzed

-Organized and analyzed errors that occurred during the project progress.
+Organized and analyzed errors that occurred during the project progress: <br>

 **Data Preprocessing Issue:**

 **Problem:** During data file integration, fraud determination data values were transformed into NaN.
-**Solution:** Unified data values to YES and NO, converted to 0 and 1, to resolve the issue caused by conflicts in NaN data values during file integration.
+**Solution:** Unified data values to YES and NO, converted to 0 and 1, to resolve the issue caused by conflicts in NaN data values during file integration.  <br>

 **Model Implementation Issue:**